Night raven: Nordic folklore

 Even in Old Norse mythology, ravens played a part in death.
 Valkyries, the psychopomps of Odin, when on the look for warriors to bring to Valhalla (the hall of slain warriors), scouted battlefields disguised as ravens (see Hamr (folklore)).

+Swedish folklore

+In Swedish folklore (nattramn, nattram, nattravn, nöttaravn, nattran; also nattkorp), especially of southern Sweden (Scania, Småland, Halland, etc), night ravens are said to be the ghosts of ungodly deceased, such as suiciders or pediciders, dead unbaptized children, those buried in unholy earth, and thereof, etc. They appear at night in feathered hamr (bird shape), and then primarily as ravens, instilling fear around it.
+They make a creaking sound, like the squeak of old wagon wheels, and never fly closer to the ground than the yoke of oxen.

 Other Swedish records, describe night ravens as other forms of undead, with the SAOB:s entry for the variant nattkorp (korp also meaning "raven"), describing it as a common undead (see Gengångare).
 An 18th century German-Swedish dictionary, translated German Poldergeist (poltergeist), as tomt-gubbe, ghost, and night raven, and a 19th-century quote, from the Swedish region of Halland, says the following:

 The .. expelled dead, then fly around during the night as "night ravens", in the shape of skeletons, with a creaking, squeaking sound.

 Background

 The origins of the night raven legends are still unknown, but a connection possibly exists to rook infestations in Central Europe.
 Already feared due to their black feathers and scavenging diet, the mass gatherings quickly became an existential threat to farmers and gave rooks and crows their place in folklore as all-devouring monsters.